Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 ...and a lot of that segment going to grow mid-single digits or high-single digits is going to hinge on whether all of the cylinders are firing across all regions on international.
 And, right now, we see next year flat to down modestly, but then growing beyond that, again, because of Australia, UK, Middle East, but again depends on whether all the pieces come at the same time, Noah.

-And let me just comment on the (41:51) as you mentioned that.
-I'm really pleased with our bid activity, our pipeline activity, the wins we're seeing there and it's really across the board.
+And let me just comment on the (41:51) because you mentioned that.
+I'm really pleased with our bid activity, our pipeline activity, the wins we're seeing there, and it's really across the board.
 So we're feeling very good about that.
-So mid-to-high single-digit to me is very, very achievable in that segment, and it's coming off a very high margin as well.
+So mid-to-high single-digits to me is very, very achievable in that segment, and it's coming off a very high margin as well.

 Noah Poponak - Goldman Sachs & Co.
 LLC